jlgaleazzi/robotsandpencils/README.md

 I included 6 tests to verify that the correct data is being pulled from the database These are:
 * 1 Get All launches
     verify that response is succesful

     verify that it returns an array with the results

     verify that it returns 83 records (from the seed database)

 * 2 Get only Succesfully launches
-verify that response is succesful verify that it returns an array with the results verify that all results have landSuccess = true
+    verify that response is succesful\n
+    verify that it returns an array with the results verify that all results have landSuccess = true
 * 3 Get only launches with Reddit verify that response is succesful verify that it returns an array with the results verify that all results have reddit = true
 * 4 Get only launches with reuse verify that response is succesful verify that it returns an array with the results verify that all results have reuse = true
 * 5 Get only launches with reuse and reddit verify that response is succesful verify that it returns an array with the results verify that all results have reuse and reddit = true
 * 6 Get only launches with reuse and land success verify that response is succesful verify that it returns an array with the results verify that all results have reuse and reddit = true *7 Get only launches with reddit and land success verify that response is succesful verify that it returns an array with the results verify that all results have reddit and landsuccess = true